PointOneNav/fusion-engine-client/README.md

 This library provides message definitions and support functionality for interacting with Point One FusionEngine in real time, as well as processing recorded output data.
 Both C++ and Python are supported.

+[Click here](http://docs.pointonenav.com/Point%20One%20FusionEngine%20Message%20Specification%200.3.pdf) to download the latest protocol specification.

-See http://docs.pointonenav.com/fusion-engine/ for the latest API documentation.
+See http://docs.pointonenav.com/fusion-engine/ for the latest C++ API documentation.

 This library is released under the [MIT license agreement](LICENSE).
 We welcome code and documentation contributions from users.
 See [Contributing](CONTRIBUTING.md) for instructions on how to report issues and develop, test, and submit